predsci/MAS/README.md

 See the multiple build configuration files in the `conf/` folder for examples.

-MAS has been tested to work with the followng compilers:
+MAS has been tested to work with the following compilers:
- - GCC gfortran 12.3.0
+ - GCC `gfortran` v12.3.0
- - NVIDIA nvfortran 25.3 (both CPU and GPU)
+ - NVIDIA `nvfortran` v25.3 (both CPU and GPU)
- - INTEL ifx 2025.1.0
+ - INTEL `ifx` v2025.1.0

 ### RUN THE MAS TESTSUITE ###